 1) Opening up the requisition –

 The recruitment team opens up the job requisition based on the specific requirements provided by the department looking for candidates.
 While opening the requisition, a deadline and road map for the hiring process must also be set.
-Working around set deadlines enables the hiring managers to stay focussed and deliver as per expectations of the requisition.
+Working around set deadlines enables the hiring managers to stay focussed and deliver as per the expectations of the requisition.
 A clearly defined process map allows the hiring team to understand and identify the points they should focus on at each phase of the hiring process.
 At this stage, hiring managers can clarify any queries they have regarding the requisition with the recruitment team.
 To proceed with the hiring process, absolute clarity into the roles and responsibilities of the position is a must.
 Hiring managers can refine the list of roles and responsibilities based on specific skills required for job success.
 The refined list is then translated into the job description for that role.
-At this stage in the hiring process, knock out questions for candidate screening can be decided.
+At this stage in the hiring process, knock-out questions for candidate screening can be decided.

 2) Posting and promoting job openings –

 the main purpose of the hiring manager and recruiter intake meeting is to gain a clear understanding needs and expectations of the new hire and plan the technicalities around the hiring process.
 Once this clarity is attained, posting and promoting job openings is the ensuing step.
 Job postings are done via job portals, social media, and sometimes via newspaper advertisements.

 3) Screening the applicants –

 applicant screening is the most important and tedious part of the hiring process.
-Companies that screen applicants via manual practices tend to spend huge time and effort sifting through several applications.
+Companies that screen applicants via manual practices tend to spend a huge time and effort sifting through several applications.
 Using pre-employment assessment software for screening applicants is a quick and effective process that cuts down significantly on hiring costs and time.
 Employment skills tests combine different types of skill evaluations in order to get a complete picture of the applicant’s skills, competencies, and behavioral tendencies.
 Pre-employment screening tools like SkillRobo provide instant reports and analytics on the candidate’s performance so that the hiring manager can make informed decisions.
 Administering screening evaluations using skill assessment software is a breeze for the hiring team.
-Using pre-hire assessment tools also improve the candidate experience during the screening process.
+Using pre-hire assessment tools also improves the candidate experience during the screening process.

 4) Interviewing candidates –

-candidates that clear the initial screening process will be set for the next stage, which is candidate interview.
-The candidate assessment and interview in the recruitment process are ways to know complete details of the candidate.
+candidates that clear the initial screening process will be set for the next stage, which is the candidate interview.
+The candidate assessment and interview in the recruitment process are ways to know the complete details of the candidate.
 Before interviewing the candidates, interview questions must be prepared and the manner in which the interview is going to be conducted must be determined.
 Whether it would be a live interview or a telephonic one or through video calls must be determined in advance so that necessary planning can be made.
-The type and number of interview questions will determine length and course of the interview.
+The type and number of interview questions will determine the length and course of the interview.

-5) Decision and offer roll out –
+5) Decision and offer rollout –

 the results of the employment skills test and the interview are combined to make the hiring decision.
 Assessing the candidate based on pre-employment assessment tests enables an unbiased hiring decision.
-The payment offered to the candidate depends on performance in the pre-employment tests and personal interview.
+The payment offered to the candidate depends on performance in the pre-employment tests and personal interviews.